-In this one John Wayne is ‘John Wyatt’ (he was always John something).
+In this one John Wayne is ‘John Wyatt’ (he was usually John something).
 A police chief with shockingly bad teeth (Henry Hall) gives Wyatt the mission of tracking down some forgers on the Mexican border.
 To do this he has to join a traveling (motorized) medicine show, run by the amiable rogue Doc Carter (Earle Hodgins, quite amusing) who has, surprise, surprise, a pretty daughter (Marion Burns again).

 It’s corny and predictable but fun.

 This one has some of the best stunts of the series.
 Yak was on good form.

 Wayne sports the silliest hat he ever wore, though, a huge ten-gallon Stetson that would even make Buck Jones ashamed.

 There are a couple of songs, including ‘When we were young and foolish’.
 Wayne seems to lose an awful lot of guns.
 The Mexicans are cartoon versions who speek like theess.
 The rurales stoutly assist our hero without a qualm.

 The heroines in these films made no attempt at historical costume and always wore 30s dresses and hairdos.